Tangkoko National Park & Nature Reserve In Manado, Sulawesi

 The Tangkoko National Park is a big nature reserve on the northeast tip of Sulawesi island in Indonesia.

 This park covers 21,000 acres of fantastic jungle, and there are hundreds of unique animal species living in the area.

 The best part about the Tangkoko Nature Reserve is that it’s super easy to visit on a budget, and wildlife sightings are practically guaranteed.

-This travel guide will explain how to get there, best guesthouses to stay in, and everything else you need to know before you go!
+This travel guide will explain how to get to Tangkoko, which lodges and guesthouses to stay in, and everything else you need to know before you go!